microsoft/vscode-docs/docs/languages/cpp.md

 ![Searching the current file](images/cpp/filesearch.png)

-To search for a symbol in the current workspace, start by pressing `kb(workbench.action.showAllSymbols)` instead, then enter the name of the symbol.
+To search for a symbol in the current workspace, press `kb(workbench.action.showAllSymbols)`, then enter the name of the symbol.
 A list of potential matches will appear as before.
 If you choose a match that was found in a file that's not already open, the file will be opened before navigating to the match's location.

 ![Searching in your workspace](images/cpp/workspacesearch.png)

-Alternatively, you can search for symbols by accessing these commands through the __Command Palette__ if you prefer.
-Use __Quick Open__ (`kb(workbench.action.quickOpen)`) then enter the '@' command to search the current file, or the '#' command to search the current workspace. `kb(workbench.action.gotoSymbol)` and `kb(workbench.action.showAllSymbols)` are just shortcuts for the '@' and '#' commands, respectively, so everything works the same.
+Alternatively, you can search for symbols by accessing these commands through the **Command Palette** if you prefer.
+Use **Quick Open** (`kb(workbench.action.quickOpen)`) then enter the '@' command to search the current file, or the '#' command to search the current workspace. `kb(workbench.action.gotoSymbol)` and `kb(workbench.action.showAllSymbols)` are just shortcuts for the '@' and '#' commands, respectively, so everything works the same.

 ### Peek Definition

 You can take a quick look at how a symbol was defined by using the Peek Definition feature.
 This feature displays a few lines of code near the definition inside a peek window so you can take a look without navigating away from your current location.

 To peek at a symbol's definition, place your cursor on the symbol anywhere it's used in your source code and then press `kb(editor.action.previewDeclaration)`.
-Alternatively, you can choose __Peek Definition__ from the context menu (right-click, then choose __Peek Definition__).
+Alternatively, you can choose **Peek Definition** from the context menu (right-click, then choose **Peek Definition**).

 ![Peek definition](images/cpp/peekdefn.png)